Devil's Footprints: Evidence

 There is little direct evidence of the phenomenon.
 The only known documents were found after the publication during 1950 of an article in the Transactions of the Devonshire Association asking for further information about the event.
-This resulted in the discovery of a collection of papers belonging to Reverend H. T. Ellacombe, the vicar of Clyst St George during the 1850s.
+This resulted in the discovery of a collection of papers belonging to Henry Thomas Ellacombe, the vicar of Clyst St George during the 1850s.
 These papers included letters addressed to the vicar from his friends, among them the Reverend G. M. Musgrove, the vicar of Withycombe Raleigh, the draft of a letter to The Illustrated London News marked 'not for publication' and several apparent tracings of the footprints.

 Mike Dash collated the available primary and secondary source material into a paper entitled The Devil's Hoofmarks: Source Material on the Great Devon Mystery of 1855 which was published in Fortean Studies during 1994.

 Hypotheses

 Many explanations have been made for the incident.
 Some investigators are sceptical that the tracks really extended for more than a hundred miles, arguing that no-one would have been able to follow their entire course in a single day.
 Another reason for scepticism, as Joe Nickell indicates, is that the eye-witness descriptions of the footprints varied from person to person.

 In his Fortean Studies article, Mike Dash concluded that there was no one source for the "hoofmarks": some of the tracks were probably hoaxes, some were made by "common quadrupeds" such as donkeys and ponies, and some by wood mice (see below).
 He admitted, though, that these cannot explain all the reported marks and "the mystery remains".